| Read Time: 3 minutes | DUI

 Yes, You Can!
 Here’s What You Need to Know

-In Virginia, if you meet the criteria, you may have the ability to get a restricted license after being convicted of a first or second DUI offense.
-If there has been an accident or injury, the legal situation may be more complex to resolve.
-The first action you should take is to get legal representation to help you resolve this important situation.
+In Virginia, if you meet the criteria, you may have the ability to get a limited license or hardship license after being convicted of a first or second DUI offense.
+If there has been an accident or injury, the legal situation may be more complex to resolve, especially if your driver’s license is suspended due to a DUI charge.
+Individuals often ask, “Can you drive to work with a suspended license?”
+The answer depends on whether you qualify for a work permit or have a commercial driver’s license, as the restrictions may vary.
+Additionally, a suspension for a DUI can affect your ability to attend essential activities, such as medical appointments, without proper legal arrangements.
+A failed chemical test might also complicate matters.
+The first action you should take is to get legal representation from experienced DUI lawyers to help you resolve this important situation and minimize the criminal consequences.

 Every case must be carefully analyzed to determine what legal action should be taken to allow you to restore your driving privileges.
 If you have been arrested and charged with DUI, you have several options.
-If you plead guilty, you will face license suspension for 1 year, and whether you can restore your driving privileges can be greatly impacted by the abilities of the defense lawyer representing you.
+If you plead guilty, you will face license suspension for up to one year.
+Whether you can restore your driving privileges, obtain a limited license, or have your license reinstated depends greatly on the abilities of the defense lawyer representing you.

-A restricted license gives you the right to drive – but only to and from certain locations, such as work, school, medical appointments, and other similar locations.
-At the time of a conviction, you can request a restricted license, but you may face a waiting period, based upon the circumstances of your case, and the judge that is handling your case.
-Some may have a 4 month waiting period.
-There is also the option of fighting the charges against you, and seeking an acquittal, and if successful, getting your driving privileges restored is far easier.
+A restricted license gives you the right to legally drive – but only to and from certain locations, such as work, school, medical appointments, or other essential destinations.
+At the time of a conviction, you can request a restricted license; however, you may face a waiting period depending on your case circumstances, such as a prior DUI charge or hard suspension due to an aggravated offense.
+Some may face a license suspension period of up to 4 months before being eligible for a restricted license.

-Contact the Law Offices of Michael A. Pignone at once for information about restoring your driving privileges after a DUI arrest or conviction.
+Contact the Law Offices of Michael A. Pignone at once for a free consultation and more information about restoring your driving privileges after a DUI arrest, license suspension, or other criminal charges.

 Author Photo